jackharbon/walkerrr-mobile-app/README.md

 connect your device or use an emulator and type in the command 'flutter run' in the terminal and wait for the app to install

--  navigate to back-end directory
+-  navigate to front-end directory
    ```sh
    cd walkerrr-frontend
    ```